sech1p/AppleMusic_Discord_RPC/README.md

 The binary for macOS is named as `darwin`

+The binary for Windows is named as `windows`

 ## 💖 [Acknowledgments](ACKNOWLEDGMENTS.md)

 ## 📝 License

-Apple Music Presence is licensed under the Opinionated Queer License v1.0.
+Apple Music Presence is licensed under the Apache License 2.0.
 Check the [LICENSE.md](LICENSE.md) file for more information.

 ## ⚠️ Disclaimer